S-V-A/GlobulaTheGame/README.md

 # GlobulaTheGame
-Unity project for Globula game
+Unity project for Globula geolocation game.
+This project based on OpenStreetMaps database.